niklastoe/PySamplingQuality/README.md

 # PySamplingQuality
 _Released under the GNU General Public License version 3 by MikeN12_

+The actual version of PySamplingQuality.py is (15.02.17-1), and the tutorial needs to be modified!

 v25.11.16

 Python tool to assess the sampling quality of Molecular Dynamics (MD) simulations using multiple trajectories